How to Build a Farmhouse Coffee Table with Storage

 God never leaves a project half-done…He continually works on each one of us, as a lavish expression of His amazing love and grace.
 So many of my DIY projects remind me of how God renovates our hearts.
 If you are a work-in-progress, just like I am, check out the Renovate Your Faith Devotional at the bottom of this post.
 Click here to get a weekly reminder of new posts by email.

-STEP 2 – Add Side Pocket Holes for Breadboard Ends
+STEP 2 – Add Screws to Side Pocket Holes for Breadboard Ends

 Put two pocket holes per board on each side.
 The other day I walked into my living room to see my 9-year-old daughter standing on the edge of the breadboard end to clean the ceiling fan.
 At that point, I was happy I went to the trouble of adding all those pocket holes on the end!